MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/OrganizationalProfile.md

 ms.author: leeclontz
 ---

-# Organizational profile in Cloud for Sustainability shared data model (OrganizationalProfile)
+# Organizational profile in Microsoft for Sustainability shared data model (OrganizationalProfile)

 The base information of the organization, for which the solution is built.